 In the court of public opinion, and potentially the court of law, sponsoring an influencer can be seen as condoning their behavior.
 Evaluate the way partners run their accounts.
 Here are some red flags:

 - Not clearly indicating sponsored content — an #Ad should be in the caption of every sponsored post

 - Drinking alcohol while pregnant

-- Promoting consumption of alcohol to minors
+- Promoting consumption by minors

 - Featuring people that appear under 25